bbauska/Coursera-Bootstrap/readme.md

 And to execute this, we typed NPM run SCSS at the command prompt.

-We\'ve already see that we have used a couple of NPM scripts to automate some tasks during our web development.
+We&apos;ve already see that we have used a couple of NPM scripts to automate some tasks during our web development.

 To summarize, NPM scripts are supported through this scripts property in